3milychu/ml_color_music_score/README.md

 ## Metadata: timestamps.csv

-Metadata information of timing (measure, beat and timestamp in musical performance recording of the piece)
+Metadata information of timing (measure, beat and timestamp in musical performance recording of the piece).
+Provided by Michael Schober (The New School for Social Research) and Neta Spiro (Royal College of Music)

 ## Model: k-means.ipynb